 The Food Pantry

 One of the major ways Pawcatuck Neighborhood Center helps the local community is through the food pantry, with basic food items, but also including vegetables, milk and other necessities that families need, ranging from diapers to pet food.
-In the last year more than $750,000 worth of food was distributed to more than 1,700 people, one third of whom are children.
+In the last year, more than $1,000,000 worth of food was distributed to over 1,700 people, one third of whom are children.

 We provide fresh fruit and vegetables, protein, milk from local dairies, bread and non-perishables for persons of all ages living in our service area.

 Pets are an important part of our families.
 We provide pet food to PNC clients as part of our food bank service.